 Which Test Should You Take: the GMAT or GRE?

-An increasing number of MBA programs (including many outside the U.S.) accept either GMAT or GRE scores.
+An increasing number of MBA programs (including many outside the U.S.) accept both GMAT and GRE scores.
 So if you're applying only to schools that have adopted this policy, you can choose which exam to take — or you can take both exams and then decide which scores to submit to the schools.

 This page explores decision factors that can help you develop your best strategy.
-To review these factors, scroll down or click on these links:
+See also this section-by-section comparison of the two exams.

 - Hundreds of B-schools accept scores for both exams.
 Find out if the schools that interest you accept GRE scores.
 If they don't, then you'll probably need to take the GMAT.